Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallets.md

 1. Creating a Web3ReactProvider
 2. Building an Injected Connector
-3. Connecting and disconnecting to the wallet
+3. Connecting the application to the wallet
+4. Disconnecting the application from the wallet

 At the end of the guide, we should be able to connect and disconnect to our wallet using MetaMask.